Silver Coins You Can Find Metal Detecting – Complete Guide

 Half Dollar 12.50 g 11.34 g

-• Church grounds: Weekly gatherings meant coin drops
+• Church grounds: Weekly gatherings meant steady coin drops

 Coin Approx. Melt Value*